technodelight/magento_custom_reports_example/README.md

     }

  We don't have a renderer to display the percent values yet, that's why we would create one now.
-Because every column object inherits from 'Varien_Object', you could pass any value to your column renderer in the grid's '_prepareColumns()' method.
+Because every column object inherits from `Varien_Object`, you could pass any value to your column renderer in the grid's `_prepareColumns()` method.
 We will create our renderer with using this capability, but because we should have default values, we should wrap the getters within our own methods.
- If you'd like to display the value differently in an export, you have to overwrite the 'renderExport()' method (by default it returns with the 'render()' method's result).
+ If you'd like to display the value differently in an export, you have to overwrite the `renderExport()` method (by default it returns with the `render()` method's result).
- Also, it's worth to mention that there are two column block types, the one which we would like to create now, and an other one which deals with inline filtering on values, placed on the top of the grid (we turned it off this time, see 'setFilterVisibility' in the grid class).
-If you are interested, you could find everything in 'Mage_Adminhtml_Block_Widget_Grid_Column_Filter_Abstract'.
+ Also, it's worth to mention that there are two column block types, the one which we would like to create now, and an other one which deals with inline filtering on values, placed on the top of the grid (we turned it off this time, see `setFilterVisibility` in the grid class).
+If you are interested, you could find everything in `Mage_Adminhtml_Block_Widget_Grid_Column_Filter_Abstract`.

 app/code/local/My/Reports/Block/Adminhtml/Report/Grid/Column/Renderer/Percent.php